gitkraken/gitkraken-client-docs/gitkraken-client/experimental-features.md

 A Cloud Patch is a Git patch GitKraken securely stores for you so you can easily share changes with your team.
 The code is transferred directly from your machine into secure storage - this is managed by GitKraken.
 Currently, anybody with access to the Cloud Patch link can view the code and apply the patch to their repository.

 To create a Cloud Patch, right-click a file(s) in your working directory and select `Share file(s) as cloud patch`.
-You can also click the share icon <i class="fa-regular fa-share"></i> in the commit panel.
+You can also click the share icon <i class="fa-solid fa-share"></i> in the commit panel.
 Once created, you can select `copy cloud patch link` from the toast or by right-clicking a Cloud Patch in the left panel where all your Cloud Patches will be listed.

 <img src='/wp-content/uploads/gkc-create-cloud-patch.png' class='img-bordered img-responsive center'>